PaladinCloud/CE/api/pacman-api-admin/README.md

-# PacMan - API - Admin
+# Paladin - API - Admin

-This is a microservice which contains APIs related to Admin screens for PacMan
+This is a microservice which contains APIs related to Admin screens for Paladin

 ## How to set it up?

 This microservice should be setup and connected to the Spring Cloud Config microservice.
 It will pull all the configurations from the Spring Cloud Config microservice.